On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A novel mixing time for VD SBI

 \subsection{Characteristic mixing time for PS SBI}

 From $\S$\ref{subsec: PS mixing}, it is observed that the mixing of PS SBI follows a typical vortical stretching enhanced mixing.
-Under the vortical flow stretching velocity $V_{\theta}$, \citet{meunier2003vortices} theoretically proposed a characteristic mixing time for a passive scalar blob with length $s_0$ and at distance $r$ away from vortex centre stretched by vortical flows, as illustrated in figure~\ref{fig: mix-mech}(b):
+For the vortical flow stretching velocity $V_{\theta}$, \citet{meunier2003vortices} theoretically proposed a characteristic mixing time for a passive scalar blob with length $s_0$, at distance $r$ away from vortex centre stretched by vortical flows, as illustrated in figure~\ref{fig: mix-mech}(b):

-When $t/t_m>1$, maximum concentration will below the initial concentration, i.e. $\overline{Y}<1$, and mixing enters the diffusion controlling stage.
+When $t/t_m>1$, maximum concentration will be below the initial concentration, i.e. $\overline{Y}<1$, and mixing enters the diffusion-controlled stage.
 Here, $t_m$ displays the P\'eclet number $Pe=\Gamma/\mathscr{D}$ dependence.
-A similar $Pe^{1/3}$ dependency was also derived by a flame vortex interaction modelled by \citet{marble1985growth} and was used to evaluate the mixing time in supersonic streamwise vortex by \citet{waitz1997enhanced}.
-To agree with the physical characteristic of (\ref{eq: t_s}), let $r=R$ as the bubble radius and $s_0=2r$, as shown in figure \ref{fig: mix-mech}(a).
+A similar $Pe^{1/3}$ dependency was also derived for a flame vortex interaction modelled by \citet{marble1985growth} and was used to evaluate the mixing time in supersonic streamwise vortex by \citet{waitz1997enhanced}.
+To agree with the physical characteristic of (\ref{eq: t_s}), let $r=R$ be the cylindrical bubble radius and $s_0=2r$, as shown in figure \ref{fig: mix-mech}(a).

 Figure \ref{fig: tm-ps} shows the time history of normalised maximum concentration, $\overline{Y}$, and scalar dissipation, $\chi$, under the dimensionless scaling of $t/t_m$.
-As for $Ma$=1.22, at $t/t_m\approx 1$, the maximum concentration decrease agrees well with the theoretical prediction.
-A similar trend is found in scalar dissipation $\chi$ as most of the mixing rate is high before $t/t_m<1$ for PS SBI at $Ma$=1.22.
+For $Ma$=1.22, at $t/t_m\approx 1$, the maximum concentration decrease agrees well with the theoretical prediction.
+A similar trend is found in the scalar dissipation $\chi$ as most of the mixing rate is high before $t/t_m<1$ for PS SBI at $Ma$=1.22.
 This agreement shows that the scaling by (\ref{eq: t_s}) is appropriate for the general vortical mixing flows, such as PS SBI.
-However, it is found that it can not scale the mixing of PS SBI of all Mach numbers, especially the cases of high Mach number.
-The agreement for $Ma$=1.22 can be explained shock compression effect on mixing is relatively weak in this scenario.
-Thus, a definition of mixing time considering the shock compression effect is needed.
+However, it is found that it can not scale the mixing of PS SBI for all Mach numbers, especially the cases of high Mach number.
+The agreement for $Ma$=1.22 can be explained by the fact that shock compression effects on mixing are relatively weak in this scenario.
+Thus, a definition of mixing time considering shock compression effects is needed.